skoczen/django-seo-js/README.md

         raise NotImplementedError
 ```

-If you're hitting an http endpoint, there's also the helpful `RequestsBasedBackend`, which has a `build_django_response_from_requests_response` method that transforms a [python-requests](http://docs.python-requests.org/) response to a django `HttpResponse`, including headers, status codes, etc.
+If you're hitting an http endpoint, there's also the helpful `RequestsBasedBackend`, which has a `build_django_response_from_requests_response` method that transforms a [python-requests](http://docs.python-requests.org/) response to a django HttpResponse, including headers, status codes, etc.

 ## How it all works